ironhack-labs/lab-angular-access-control/readme.md

 After this lesson, you will be able to:

-- Create an angular service to share information with all the components in your application.
+- Create an Angular service to share information with all the components in your application.
-- Create an angular form to insert new data in the service.
+- Create an Angular form to insert new data in the service.

 ## Requirements